philc/book-notes/psychology/principles - ray dalio.md

   * 50-100 still feels like a community, so carve up departments as needed to preserve that feel at some level of the org.

-## Create a culture in which it is okay to make mistakes and unacceptable not to learn from them
+## Create a culture in which it is okay to make mistakes and unacceptable not to learn from them (chap 26)

-(chap 26)
 * Scenario: firing someone who had made a severe mistake would've encouraged the remaining employees to hide their mistakes.
-* At Blackstone they built a centralized "issue log" of mistakes made by traders, so everyone could learn from them and they could be systematically solved.
-(Sounds like eng post-mortems)
 * "Don't feel bad about your mistakes or those of others.
 Love them!"
-  * Don't judge.
-Instead, feel good about the evolutionary process.
 * Don't worry about looking good -- worry about achieving your goals
   * Get over "blame" and "credit" and get on with "accurate" and "inaccurate"
 * "Remember to reflect when you experience pain"
   * Go towards the pain, live where it is.
 It's a precious resource; use it to learn and grow.
-* "Know that nobody can see themselves objective."
+* "Know that nobody can see themselves objectively."
 So you need outside data to truly understand yourself when you're making mistakes.

 ## Get and stay in sync (alignment) (chap 27)

 * "Spend lavishly on the time and energy you devote to getting in sync, because it's the best investment you can make."
-  * Is this true?
-Why is it that so often, it's super expensive to get alignment?
+  * (Is this true?
+Why is it that so often, it's super expensive to get alignment?)
 * Watch out for "topic slip".
 Complete a topic before skipping forward to the next one.
 * Watch out for assertive "fast talkers"
   * This is a technique where the speaker makes assertions faster than they can be assessed.
 It doesn't allow for rigorous discourse.
+    * (I hate this.)
   * "Recognize that it's your responsibility to make sense of things and don't move on until you do.
     If you're feeling pressured, say something like 'Sorry, but I'm going to need to slow you down so I can make sense of what you're saying.'
 Then ask your questions.
 All of them."